 The model was tested on data collected in 2021–2023 at one of the coal mines in Siberia.
 The study analyzed almost five thousand work shifts.
 Calculations showed that previously unaccounted energy losses during the operation of heavy equipment, such as excavators and dump trucks, range from 4.5% to 20.7%.

-According to scientists' estimates, these losses are equivalent to millions of kilowatt-hours and tens of millions of rubles annually for one enterprise.
+According to scientists, these losses are equivalent to millions of kilowatt-hours and tens of millions of rubles annually for one enterprise.
 As the developers explained, the methodology is applicable not only in the mining industry, but also for other types of technological production, which can contribute to increasing their profitability and sustainable development.

 Read more materials on the topic: